tooth2/OpenCV-Object-Detection/README.md

 1. Corner Detectors
 A single corner will not be enough to identify an object in any other images, but, we can take a set of features that define the shape of the object, group them together into an array or vector, and then use that set of features to create a specific detector.
+Harris Corner Detector is a corner detection operator that is commonly used in computer vision algorithms to extract corners and infer features of an image.
+It was first introduced by Chris Harris and Mike Stephens in 1988 upon the improvement of Moravec’s corner detector.
+Compared to the previous one, Harris’ corner detector takes the differential of the corner score into account with reference to direction directly, instead of using shifting patches for every 45-degree angles, and has been proved to be more accurate in distinguishing between edges and corners.
+Since then, it has been improved and adopted in many algorithms to preprocess images for subsequent applications.
 * Shi-Tomasi corner detector
 * Harris corner detection : Chris Harris & Mike Stephens in their paper A Combined Corner and Edge Detector in 1988.
 OpenCV has the function cv.cornerHarris() for this purpose.
 Its arguments are:
     * img - Input image (grayscale , float32 type)